 - Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - The calendar year deductible is: \$300 per person (\$600 per family).
 The calendar year deductible applies to almost all benefits in this Section.
 We added "(No deductible)" to show when the calendar year deductible does not apply. - The non-PPO benefits are the standard benefits of this Plan.
-PPO benefits apply only when you use a PPO provider and reside in a PPO Network Area or when you reside outside the 50 United States.
-When no PPO provider is available in a PPO Network Area, non-PPO benefits apply.
-When you reside Out-of-Network, Out-of-Network benefits apply.
-When you reside in the PPO Network Area or reside outside the 50 United States and use a provider outside the 50 United States, all covered providers are paid at the PPO coinsurance rate. - Be sure to read Section 4, Your costs for covered services, for valuable information about how cost sharing works, with special sections for members who are age 65 or over.
+PPO benefits apply only when you use a PPO provider or when you use a provider outside the 50 United States.
+When no PPO provider is available in a PPO Network Area, non-PPO benefits apply. - Be sure to read Section 4, Your costs for covered services, for valuable information about how cost sharing works, with special sections for members who are age 65 or over.
 Also read Section 9 about coordinating benefits with other coverage, including with Medicare.